 Finally, you can just ask him.
 This is the only way to know for sure, but unfortunately you might have to beat around the bush to work it out of him.
 Many bisexual guys will automatically deny that they like guys if you ask, almost as a reflex.
 You have to first show that you're cool with him and that you're not going to be judgmental of his orientation.

-You might wonder why he might be worried about judgement coming from a gay guy, but it definitely exists.
-Lots of people deny the existence of bisexual men, and insist that they're just secretly gay and in denial.
-Gay men in particularly are guilty of this.
+You might wonder why he might be worried about judgment coming from a gay guy, but it definitely exists.
+Lots of people deny the existence of bisexual men and insist that they're just secretly gay and in denial.
+Gay men in particular are guilty of this.
 If he thinks that you're going to just roll your eyes and make assumptions about him, or try to push him to be "more gay," then he'll insist that he's straight.

 Another problem is indiscretion.
 He might be totally fine having sex with closeted men, but could understandably be turned off by very "out" gay men.
 He might assume that if you're out and obvious about your gayness, that you will think nothing of telling the world about his preferences, too.

 Some people might say that it's immature for him to have this attitude and that he should just be proud of who he is, but that's exactly the problem: people might misunderstand him.
-As a bisexual man, when you are outed, usually several annoying things happen:
+When a bisexual man is outed, usually several annoying things happen.

-- People assume that you're gay, even though it's not true.
+- People assume that they're gay, even though it's not true.
 Both straight and gay people will do this.

-- People assume that since you're "gay," you are going to exhibit all of the gay stereotypes.
+- People assume that since they're "gay," they're going to exhibit all of the gay stereotypes.
 Again, both straight and gay people will make these assumptions.

-- Now that you are "gay" and are a living stereotype, people will treat you differently.
+- Now that they're "gay" and a living stereotype, people will treat them differently.

 This doesn't mean that he's necessarily justified in being closeted, but you can at least understand why he would be hesitant to be open about his bisexuality to someone who he thinks will spread it around.
 He will instantly be treated differently by people because of the stigma, and he will probably be treated like something he's not.